253B.18 Procedures for persons mentally ill and dangerous to the public.

 Subd.
 4c.
 Special review board. (a) The commissioner shall establish one or more panels of a special review board for persons committed as mentally ill and dangerous to the public.
 The board shall consist of three members experienced in the field of mental illness.
 One member of each special review board panel shall be a psychiatrist and one member shall be an attorney.
 No member shall be affiliated with the department of human services.
 The special review board shall meet at least every six months and at the call of the commissioner.
-It shall hear and consider all petitions for transfer from a secure treatment facility; all petitions relative to discharge, provisional discharge, and revocation of provisional discharge; and make recommendations to the commissioner concerning them.
+It shall hear and consider all petitions for transfer from a secure treatment facility; all petitions for discharge, provisional discharge, and revocation of provisional discharge; and make recommendations to the commissioner concerning them.
 Patients may be transferred by the commissioner between secure treatment facilities without a special review board hearing.

 (b) Members of the special review board shall receive compensation and reimbursement for expenses as established by the commissioner.